afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 **Server Aubervilliers**
-- As soon as the primary tunnel is shutdown, the monitoring script (run via Systemd.time) detects it and active the Auber server OpenVPN service.
-The backup tunnel `10.9.2.0/24` is fully active
+- As soon as the primary tunnel is shutdown, the monitoring script (run via `Systemd timers`) detects it and launch the Auber server OpenVPN service.
+The backup tunnel `10.9.2.0/24` became fully active
-- The route to the Tokyo/NY LAN subnet (e.g. `172.20.10.0/28`) is dynamically injected to pass through its own VPN tunnel: `172.20.10.0/28 via 10.9.2.1`
+- A second route to the private remote LAN (e.g. `172.20.10.0/28`) is dynamically injected to pass through its own VPN tunnel: `172.20.10.0/28 via 10.9.2.1`.
+The initial static route to this LAN  remains in place but it is not used anymore, because the dynamic route has a lower metric (by default, metric = 0) so this is the prioraty route.
-- The routes to the Auber/Paris LAN subnet (e.g. `192.168.x.y/16`) via its own VPN tunnel: `172.20.10.0/28 via 10.9.2.1`, are dynamically injected to the VPN clients by the backup server.
+- The routes to the Auber/Paris LAN subnet (e.g. `192.168.x.y/16`) via its own VPN tunnel are dynamically injected to the VPN clients.
-- The static route to the Tokyo/NY subnet (that has been statically injected initially) remains in place but it is not used anymore, because its metric is higher that the new route injected dynamically by OpenVPN server.

 [Routing Table Auber Before failover](../assets/verifs/sprint2/routing-table-auber-before-failover.png) [Routing Table Auber After failover](../assets/verifs/sprint2/routing-table-auber-after-failover.png)

-## Validation & Connectivity ✅
+## 8. Validation & Connectivity ✅
-- Ping 	OK = Tokyo → Aubervilliers (`192.168.1.160, 192.168.100.210, 10.9.2.1`)
+- Ping 	OK = Tokyo → Aubervilliers (`192.168.1.160`, `192.168.100.210`, `10.9.2.1`)

 Analysis: Traffic is now routed through the backup VPN tunnel.

 - Ping 	OK = Tokyo → Paris (`192.168.100.200`,`192.168.100.197` )

 Analysis: Paris remains accessible via the local link between the two servers.
 [Traceroute Tokyo → Paris ](../assets/verifs/sprint2/traceroute-tokyo-paris.png)

 - Ping 	OK = Aubervilliers → Tokyo (`172.20.10.10`, `10.9.2.2`)

 Analysis: LAN Tokyo/NY remains accessible via the backup VPN tunnel between the peers

 - Ping 	OK  = Paris → Tokyo(`172.20.10.9`, `10.9.2.2`)

 Analysis: LAN Tokyo/NY remains accessible  via the local link between the two servers.
 [Traceroute Paris → Tokyo ](../assets/verifs/sprint2/traceroute-paris-tokyo.png)

-## When Paris Comes Back
+## 9. When Paris Comes Back
-- Clients reconnect to Paris (first remote), after ~1minute.
+The server Paris re-launch its openvpn service.
 - The monitoring script on Auber detects it and shutdown the Auber server OpenVPN service.
 The backup tunnel `10.9.2.0/24` is not anymore active so all of the route injected dynamically are deleted from the routing table of Auber & the client.
-The primary route (already added) are used.
+The first route (already injected) is now used.
+- Clients, that have lost the connexion with the backup server, try to reconnect to the primary server.
+So, after ~1 minute, the connexion is established.

-=> the openvpn state (connexion, routing table) is similar to the one state of the initial, before the failover.
+In conclusion, the openvpn and routing table state became similar to the one state of the initial, before the failover.

-## 7. Troubleshooting
+## 10. Troubleshooting
 **Symptom**: Temps de bascule supérieur à 1 minute

 **Cause**